-Initially, all methanolic samples appeared as a transparent solution with a cream to pale yellow colour, as shown in Figure 1.
-Methanol was chosen as a solvent for screening phytochemical compounds due to its high extraction yield and strong polarity, facilitating the uptake of a broad range of bioactive compounds (Truong et al, 2019).
-This solvent had been proven and validated in numerous studies, highlighting its reliability and suitability for phytochemical screening.
-Additionally, it was noteworthy that the screening analyses revealed distinct colour changes within the methanolic samples, serving as indicative markers for the presence of certain chemical groups.
+Initially, all methanolic samples appeared as a transparent solution with a cream to pale yellow colour, as shown in Fig. 1.
+Methanol was chosen as a solvent for screening phytochemical compounds due to its high extraction yield and strong polarity, facilitating the uptake of a broad range of bioactive compounds (Truong et al. 2019).
+Numerous studies have proven and validated this solvent, highlighting its reliability and suitability for phytochemical screening.
+Additionally, the screening analyses revealed distinct colour changes within the methanolic samples, serving as indicative markers for the presence of certain chemical groups.

 Detailed documentation of these observed colour changes can be found in Table 2.
 Overall, the consistent presence of phenols, alkaloids, flavonoids, terpenoids, glycosides, tannins and saponins in the samples was aligned with the findings from previous studies utilising the same aqueous extractant.
-Literature reviews consistently showed the lempoyang extract contained abundant phenols, alkaloids, flavonoids, terpenoids, glycosides, tannins and saponins (Aishah et al, 2023; Akter et al, 2023; Auwal et al, 2014; Basumatary, 2016; Gul et al, 2017; Gupta et al, 2023; Preshahdin et al, 2023; Rao et al, 2016).
+Literature reviews consistently showed the lempoyang extract contained abundant phenols, alkaloids, flavonoids, terpenoids, glycosides, tannins and saponins (Hasan et al. 2023; Akter et al. 2023; Auwal et al. 2014; Basumatary 2016; Gul et al. 2017; Gupta et al. 2023; Preshahdin et al. 2023; Rao et al. 2016).
 Therefore, this study confirmed that SWE is an effective method for extracting and preserving specific active compounds from lempoyang rhizomes consistent with the rich phytochemical composition reported in previous studies.

-Table 2: Phytochemical groups screening of samples at different extraction times (Sample from left to right: 5-minute, 10-minute, 15-minute, 20-minute, and 25- minute).
+Table 2: Phytochemical groups screening of samples at different extraction times (Sample from left to right: 5-minute, 10-minute, 15-minute, 20-minute and 25-minute).

-Test Observation Finding Phenolics Dark green color in the solution indicated the presence of phenolic groups (Gupta et al, 2023).
-Alkaloids Reddish-brown precipitate indicated the presence of alkaloids (Akter et al , 2023; Basumatary, 2016).
-Flavonoids Disappearance or faded of the colour after the addition of 1 mL of 1 % (v/v) HCl indicated the presence of flavonoids (Gul et al, 2017; Preshahdin et al, 2023).
+Test Observation Finding Phenolics Dark green colour in the solution indicated the presence of phenolic groups (Gupta et al. 2023).
+Alkaloids Reddish-brown precipitate indicated the presence of alkaloids (Akter et al. 2023; Basumatary 2016).
+Flavonoids Disappearance or faded of the colour after the addition of 1 mL of 1% (v/v) HCl indicated the presence of flavonoids (Gul et al. 2017; Preshahdin et al. 2023).
 Terpenoids Layer formed and a reddish-brown colour indicated the presence of terpenoid groups.
-(Aishah et al , 2023; Rao et al , 2016) Glycoside Yellow colour indicated the presence of a yellow colour (Basumatary, 2016; Rao et al, 2016).
-Tannins Green-black colour indicated the presence of catechol tannins (Auwal et al, 2014).
-Saponins Layer of 1 cm thick foam which persisted for at least 5 minutes indicated the presence of saponins (Gupta et al , 2023; Preshahdin et al , 2023).
+(Hasan et al. 2023; Rao et al. 2016) Glycoside Yellow colour indicated the presence of a yellow colour (Basumatary 2016; Rao et al. 2016).
+Tannins Green-black colour indicated the presence of catechol tannins (Auwal et al. 2014).
+Saponins Layer of 1 cm thick foam which persisted for at least 5 min indicated the presence of saponins (Gupta et al. 2023; Preshahdin et al. 2023).
 Steroids No red colouration was observed in the lower chloroform layer; hence steroids was absent.
 Anthocyanins No violet-blue colouration was observed in the lower chloroform layer; hence anthocyanins was absent.

 However, the absence of steroids in the samples is consistent with previous studies conducted with different extraction methods.
-In studies with an aqueous extract by Hashemi et al (2008)

-and an ethanolic extract analysis by Aji et al (2022), no steroids were detected either.
+In studies with an aqueous extract by Hashemi et al. (2008) and an ethanolic extract analysis by Aji et al. (2022), no steroids were detected either.
 This consistent finding indicated that the lempoyang rhizomes generally did not contain significant amounts of steroids.
-However, steroids were found in trace amount (0.63 %) once in an acetone extract using a quantitative method (GCMS) (Dash, Sahoo, et al, 2020).
+However, steroids were found in trace amount (0.63%) once in an acetone extract using a quantitative method (GCMS) (Dash et al. 2020b).
 This suggested that the choice of solvent and analytical method could influence the detection of certain compounds in the extract.